 Installation of AstroImageJ on a Linux Operating System

-This page is to help with installing the latest version of AstroImageJ on
+This page will help with installing the latest version 5 of AstroImageJ on

 been tested most recently with OpenSUSE

-on the AIJ toolbar 'Help' menu to have the most recent updates.
+on the AIJ toolbar's 'Help' menu to have the most recent updates.
 In multi-user systems such as Linux, we recommend installing the

 Follow these steps to install AstroImageJ so that it is available system wide to any user.